uma-dev/GCP-course/notes.md

  #### Log Router

  Is a tool that manages the logs from Cloud Logging API and decides what to ingest, what to discard and where to route.
 It sends logs to two types of logs buckets:
- - **_Required**: Holds Amin activity, system events and access transparency logs.
+ - **_Required**: Holds Admin activity, system events and access transparency logs.
 Is retained for __400 days and cannot delete logs before it or modify retention period__
  - **_Default**: All other logs.
 Logs are retained for __30 days, logs can be disabled and retention period can be edited up to 10 years__.

- Old logs can be exported to Clod storage bucket, Big Query dataset or Cloud Pub/Sub topic.
+ Old logs can be exported to:
+ - Clod storage bucket
+ - Big Query dataset
+ - Cloud Pub/Sub topic

  Some export use cases are:

  - Troubleshooting using VM Logs: Install cloud logging agent in all VM
  - Export Logs to BigQuery for querying with SQL queries: Install cloud logging agent in VMs, create a BigQuery dataset and export **sink** in Cloud logging with BQ as destination.
  - Retain logs for external auditors: Create a export **sink** in Cloud logging with a bucket as a destination, provide auditors with Storage Object Viewer role and you can see it with Data Studio.

+### Cloud Trace

+In microservices architecture tracing is a method of __monitoring__ and observing service requests in applications that are based on microservice architecture.

+You can collect latency data from:
+- Supported Google cloud services
+- Instrumented applications using Cloud Trace API.

+Its supported by:
+- Compute Engine
+- GKE
+- App Engine (flexible and standard)

+Libraries available for:
+- C#
+- Go
+- Java
+- NOde.js
+- PHP
+- Python
+- Ruby

+### Cloud debugger

+Used to debug in  production or test environments.
+It captures **state of a running application**.
+This tool no need to redeploy or add logging statements.
+Also it is very lightweight, so it doesn't impact users experience.

+### Cloud Profiler

+Used to identify performance bottlenecks in production.
+Some of its main features:
+- Statistical
+- Low overhead profiler
+- Allows connect profiling data with application source code.

+It consist of two major components:
+- Profiling agent
+- Profiler interface

+### Error Reporting

+Supported to various languages and helps to **identify production problems in real time** via a centralized error management console.
+In the case of Android and iOS client you can use Firebase Crash Reporting.